pyohei/scop/README.rst

 SCOP(String Converter of Python)
 ================================

 SCOP is the simple string convert tool.
 There are some features in this tool.

 -  Simple protocol
 -  Simple web interface
--  Customize this code as you want!
+-  Enable to customize this code as you want!

 Install
 -------